 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") No. 2016-02, "Leases" (Topic 842).
 Under the new guidance, lessees will be required to recognize a lease liability and a right-of-use asset for all leases (with the exception of leases with a term of 12 months or less) at the commencement date.
 The Company has elected the package of practical expedients permitted within the new standard, which among other things, allows the Company to carryforward the historical lease classification.
 In July 2018 the FASB issued ASU No. 2018-11 which provides entities with an additional, and optional, transition method to adopt the new lease requirements by allowing entities to initially apply the requirements by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-These ASUs are effective on a modified retrospective basis for fiscal 2019.
+These ASUs are effective on a modified retrospective basis for fiscal years and interim periods within those years beginning after December 15, 2018.
+The Company will adopt the ASU beginning in the first quarter of fiscal 2019.
 See Note 10, Commitments and Contingencies, for the future minimum rental payments for all non-cancelable operating leases in effect on December 29, 2018.
 The amounts presented in this table are undiscounted and therefore do not approximate the impact of adopting this ASU.
 While the Company is still evaluating the financial statement impact of the ASU, the Company expects the adoption of the ASU to have a material effect on the Company's financial position due to the recognition of the lease rights and obligations as assets and liabilities.
-The Company does not expect the adoption of the ASU to have a material effect on the Company's financial position due to the recognition of the lease rights and obligations as assets and liabilities.
-The Company does not expect the adoption of the ASU to have a material effect on the Company's financial position due to the recognition of the lease rights and obligations as assets and liabilities.
-The Company does not expect the adoption of the ASU to have a material effect of the ASU to have a material effect on the Company's financial pos
+The Company does not expect the adoption of the ASU to have a material impact to the Company's statements of income.